Renovating your bathroom and need a bit of order and organisation? Do you put the flooring or toilet in first? Read on...

 Conclusion

 Now that you know the tips and tricks relating to a bathroom renovation, we hope that you put them to good use.
-Just remember to not take shortcuts and always consult a professional if you need help.
+Just remember, don't take shortcuts and always consult a professional if you need help.

 More bathroom flooring ideas